subquery/documentation/docs/create/substrate-evm.md

 ### Handlers

-Unlike a normal handler you will not get a `SubstrateEvent` as the parameter, instead you will get a `FrontierEvent` which is based on Ethers [Log](https://docs.ethers.io/v5/api/providers/types/#providers-Log) type.
+Unlike a normal handler you will not get a `SubstrateEvent` as the parameter, instead you will get a `FrontierEvmEvent` which is based on Ethers [Log](https://docs.ethers.io/v5/api/providers/types/#providers-Log) type.

 Changes from the `Log` type: